tsarna/nomad/demo/csi/aws/ebs/README.md

 ## Requirements

-The example plugin jobs use [templates](https://www.nomadproject.io/docs/job-specification/template) rendered wih credentials obtained from the [Vault AWS Secrets Engine](https://www.vaultproject.io/docs/secrets/aws) to obtain the credentials necessary to control EBS volumes.
+The example plugin jobs use [templates](https://www.nomadproject.io/docs/job-specification/template) rendered with secrets obtained from the [Vault AWS Secrets Engine](https://www.vaultproject.io/docs/secrets/aws) to obtain the credentials necessary to control EBS volumes.
 Additionally this directory contains some sample Vault and AWS IAM (via [Terraform](https://www.terraform.io)) configuration that may be useful as a starting point for setting up Vault to provide credentials for these jobs.

 ### Docker Privileged Mode